Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 ## Custom class mappings

 You can customize class mappings to adjust the content model between the source instance and the target Xperience by Kentico instance.
-For example, you can merge multiple page types into a single content type, or migrate specific page types to the [content hub](https://docs.kentico.com/x/barWCQ) as reusable content.
+For example, you can merge multiple page types into a single content type, remodel page types as [reusable field scehams](https://docs.kentico.com/x/remodel_page_types_as_reusable_field_schemas_guides), or migrate them to the [content hub](https://docs.kentico.com/x/barWCQ) as reusable content.

 1. Create a new class.
 2. Add an `IServiceCollection` extension method.
 Use a separate method for every class mapping that you wish to configure.